 9. The Never-Ending Season: Many team sports, especially those primarily played outdoors, or in specific weather are seasonal.
 In martial arts we have classes year round.
 This consistency and availability also helps build upon discipline, and allows children to progress at a much quicker pace than in team sports.
 And everyone always participates – there are no “bench warmers” in martial arts classes!

-I hope this article got you interested in investigating Children’s Martial Arts for your child.
+I hope this article got you interested in investigating Martial Arts Education for your child.
 If you are skeptical about making the long-term commitment to a martial arts school in Charlotte for your child, visit a few schools.
 Many schools offer trial options, especially for younger children, so you don’t need to make a huge financial commitment up front if you feel that it isn’t for your child.